sqz-xy/gad-sdk/docs_sphinx/source/longform/static_aiding.rst

 Exercise
 ********

-•	Set-up the equipment on a work bench; remember that for this example, no sensor is needed.
+*	Set-up the equipment on a work bench; remember that for this example, no sensor is needed.
-•	Configure and initialise the INS.
+*	Configure and initialise the INS.
 How will you initialise the INS if it is mounted on a work bench?
-•	Enter in the position given by the navigation engine into the GAD SDK program.
+*	Enter in the position given by the navigation engine into the GAD SDK program.
-•	Start the executable, then start the GAD SDK program with the output as UDP.
+*	Run the executable (C++) or run the code from the Python command line.
+Make sure the output type is set to UDP.
-•	Observe the output of the Navigation engine with NAVDisplay.
+*	Observe the output of the Navigation engine with NAVDisplay.
 Remember that the GAD SDK is feeding the navigation engine that give no movement.
 So, what happens when you move the INS across the work desk?
-•	Now try to the output type to csv and rerun the GAD SDK.
+*	Now try to the output type to csv and rerun the GAD SDK.
 After the program has finished (run out of packets to send), look at the GAD file with a spreadsheet program such as Excel.
 Do you understand the information given in this GAD file?
 See here for more information on the format of gad files.
-•	You will notice that in the GAD SDK code, the different update types are made outside of the packet loop.
+*	You will notice that in the GAD SDK code, the different update types are made outside of the packet loop.
 Move the code for one of the update types, e.g. velocity, into the packet loop section.
 Now write a function that varies the input value, e.g. the velocity could be the square root of the packet number.
 	Run the GAD SDK program again (output type = csv), study the GAD file.
 Do you see where the values in the gad file have changed?